Analytic approximations to the strengths of near-threshold optical Feshbach resonances: Derivation of the analytic formulas

+In this paper we consider optical Feshbach resonances close to near-threshold excited molecular bound states where the molecular dipole transition moment and the molecular state decay rate $\gamma_m$ can be expressed in terms of the properties of the constituent atoms.
+In such case it is well known~\cite{Napolitano1997, Bohn1999, Machholm2001, Ciurylo2004, Ciurylo2005, Borkowski2009, Nicholson2015} that the optical length becomes

-where $I$ is the laser intensity (hereafter assumed equal to 1~$\rm W/cm^2$), $\lambda_a$ is the atomic transition wavelength, and $f_{\rm rot}$ is a rotational H\"onl-London factor.
-Within the Wigner threshold regime $f_g\propto \sqrt{k}$ making $l_{\rm opt}$ vary little with collision energy.
+where $I$ is the laser intensity (hereafter assumed equal to 1~$\rm W/cm^2$), $\lambda_a$ is the atomic transition wavelength, and $f_{\rm rot}$ is a rotational H\"onl-London factor stemming from translating electric field operator from space-fixed to body-fixed coordinates~\cite{Napolitano1997, Brown2003}.
+Within the Wigner threshold regime the amplitude of the ground-state scattering wavefunction $f_g$ is proportional to $\sqrt{k}$ making $l_{\rm opt}\sim f_g^2/k$ practically constant with respect to collision energy.
 Thus $l_{\rm opt}$ may be evaluated in the limit of zero energy and used for all collision energies in a sufficiently cold gas~\cite{Nicholson2015}.
-We will be using the stationary phase approximation~\cite{Jablonski1945, Julienne1996, Bohn1999, Boisseau2000, Ciurylo2006}, that allows us to partition the Franck-Condon factor into a product of four terms: